openstack/kayobe/doc/source/configuration/reference/overcloud-dib.rst

-The default configuration builds a whole disk (partitioned) image using the selected :ref:`OS distribution <os-distribution>` (CentOS Stream 8 by default) with serial console enabled, and SELinux disabled if CentOS Stream is used.
+The default configuration builds a whole disk (partitioned) image using the selected :ref:`OS distribution <os-distribution>` (CentOS Stream 8 by default) with serial console enabled, and SELinux disabled if CentOS Stream or Rocky Linux is used.
 `Cloud-init <https://cloudinit.readthedocs.io/en/latest/>`__ is used to process the configuration drive built by Bifrost during provisioning.